apache/yunikorn-site/src/pages/community/get_involved.md

 # Get Involved

-Apache YuniKorn (Incubating) community is quite diverse, we have engineers from Alibaba, Apple, Cloudera, Linkedin, Microsoft, Nvidia, Tencent, Uber, etc. (sorted by alphabetical order).
+The Apache YuniKorn community is quite diverse, we have engineers from Alibaba, Apple, Cloudera, Linkedin, Microsoft, Nvidia, Tencent, Uber, etc. (sorted by alphabetical order).
 The community deeply believes in the importance of this diversity and the value of "The Apache Way".
 We welcome any form of contributions, code, documentation or suggestions!
 :smiley: Don't wait, join us now!